 The 1970 Monte Carlo brochure reads as follows for the SS454 model:

 Monte Carlo SS454 includes a 360-hp Turbo-Jet 454 V8, Automatic Level Control, G70 x 15 wide-oval white stripe tires with 7”-wide rim wheels, heavy duty chassis components and SS exterior identification.

 All SS Monte Carlos in 1970 and 1971 were 454s and all 454s in 1970 and 1971 were SS cars.
-So if there is a numbers matching 454 in the car, that is a good indication it is a real SS.
+So if there is a numbers matching 454 in the car, that will confirm it is a real SS.
 The VIN should match the serial number on the engine.
 The engine serial number is usually found on the machined surface of the block just forward of the right cylinder head.
-It may also be found on a pad on hte side of the block near the oil filter.
-The serial number will start with "CRN" for 1970 and "CPD" for 1971.
+It may also be found on a pad on the side of the block near the oil filter.
+For 454 engines, the serial number will have "CRN" for 1970 and "CPD" for 1971.

 All SS454 Monte Carlos Have:

 G67 - Automatic Level Control – compressor under the hood, leveling valve mounted on rear, air shocks and air shock protector plates on rear.
 The compressor is mounted on the inside of the left inner fender and is either black or cadmium plated.
 The leveling valve is mounted on the body above the rear differential with an arm that attaches to the left rear upper control arm.
 The shock protector plates are bolted to the rear end just inboard of the lower shock mounts.
 Also look for the black plastic air line along the left frame rail held in place with clips on the brake lines.